MEET THE TEAM

 VETERINARIAN TECHNICIAN MANAGER

 I am Jessica Reilly.
 I grew up in West Charleston , Vt, daughter of Owen and Carol Reilly.
 I attended North country Union High School and was enrolled in health careers, which I shadowed a local Veterinarian .
 This helped me decide what I wanted to do in life.
 At a very young age, I had a connection with animals.
 I had several dogs and cats growing up.
 I always would always spend all my free time connecting with them.
 In 1998, I began the Veterinarian technician program at Vermont Technical College in Randolph, Vt.
 Upon completion, I moved on to a full time position at Derby Pond Animal Hospital.
 This Animal hospital was a mixed animal hospital that I worked at for 20 years.
 I gained many clients over the years and life- long friends and colleagues .
 In 2018, when my boss passed away and there was new ownership , I then transferred over to The Animal Doctor in Newport Center, Vermont.
 I worked as Vet Tech for Dr. Selina Hunter for 5 years.
 This was a great place to work and I gained many more life-long friendships.
 I always had a passion for surgery .
 I assisted many over the last 25 years.
 In the spring, I then was offered a position at The North Country Hospital where I learned the role of a "surg tech".
 I missed my animals while working there and just wasn't for me.
 In late summer, I was approached by the shelter to fill the manager position.
 I began here at Pope Memorial Frontier Animal Shelter in mid - September.
 I am the first vet tech manager ever hired here.
 We can now do lots of things "in house", which is nice and helps save money because we are a non-profit organization.
 It is very rewarding here, the animals are always so grateful to have us here loving on them daily.
 I have a daughter Lily ,who is 17 years old and shares equally the love of animals.
-I have a wonderful boyfriend and life partner, Travis, who we live together in Derby, Vt.
+I have a wonderful fiancé and life partner, Travis, who we live together in Derby, Vt.
 We have 3 dogs.
-Lacey lou is a 11 year old black golden doodle who would steal anyone's heart.
+Lacey Lou is a 11 year old black golden doodle who would steal anyone's heart.
 Brooklyn Rose is a 4 year old doodle who is half human.
 She enjoys keeping us all on our toes.
 We then adopted "Genie the weenie" from a shelter in Arkansas, before I began here at PMFAS.
 These 3 dogs are our family's whole life!
 I continue to help animals daily and show my love for them and would not trade this for anything!

 Mary Kate